carnage999-max/HNGx-stage-two/README.md

 ## Base URL

+Read the documentation for the api at [https://hngtask11011.pythonanywhere.com](https://hngtask11011.pythonanywhere.com)

-The URL for accessing the API is: `https://hngtask11011.pythonanywhere.com/api/7`
+The URL for accessing the API is: [https://hngtask11011.pythonanywhere.com/api](https://hngtask11011.pythonanywhere.com/api)

 # Person Model